Jump to: Water Safety | Online Safety | Mental Health & Wellbeing

 |

-We also have a Safeguarding Governor and her role is to challenge our policy and practices.
-Carol Bamford is the named Safeguarding Governor, although it is the responsibility of all governors to safeguard the children.
+We also have a two Safeguarding Governors and their role is to challenge our policy and practices.

 Radicalisation and Extremism